noahehall/theBookOfNoah/0current/aws/0aws.md

 - AWS Serverless Application Model (SAM) CLI is an open-source CLI tool that helps you develop serverless applications containing Lambda functions, Step Functions, API Gateway, EventBridge, SQS, SNS and more.
 Some of the features it provides are:

-- docker is preqreq for testing applications locally and building deployment packages using the `--use-container` option
+- docker is prereq for testing applications locally and building deployment packages using the `--use-container` option
   - the sam cli uses the `DOCKER_HOST` env var to communcate with the docker daeon

 ```sh